-If you decide to appeal, it is your responsibility to order and pay for the relevant parts of the transcript of the hearing before the Federal Circuit Court judge.
+If you decide to appeal, you must order and pay for the relevant parts of the transcript of the hearing before the judicial officer.
 Transcripts are available from an independent service provider.

-Each appellant is responsible for purchasing transcripts at their own cost.
+Each appellant buys transcripts at their own cost.
 The independent service provider provides these transcription services and the Court cannot reduce the transcription fees.